 You use your toothbrush to brush your teeth rather than comb your hair.

 You no longer have the urge to choke the person who says, “All you need to beat cancer is the right attitude.”
 Read More

 In the following Q&A, master herbalist and clinical nutritionist Donnie Yance speaks on how he treats anxiety and overall brain health, especially after cancer.
 See Brain Health and Cancer Part 1 for ways to treat chemo brain.

 How does anxiety affect us, especially after cancer?

 Donnie Yance, herbalist, nutritionist and founder of Mederi Center for Natural Healing:

 Anxiety affects the life force or vital energy.
 If you are anxious for extended periods or often, your brain becomes overstimulated and fatigued.
 People whom have had cancer tend to have a higher rate of anxiety, and this is not good, so I focus a lot on this.
 Read More

 Finally, scientists are realizing what we ourselves have known for a while: chemo brain is real.
 Growing research proves this.
 But are there treatments to help restore our memory and clear our heads?
-That is still up for debate in the medical community, but internationally known master herbalist and clinical nutritionist Donnie Yance claims there is plenty we can do.
+That is up for debate in the medical community, but internationally known master herbalist and clinical nutritionist Donnie Yance claims there is plenty we can do.
 He explains in this Q&A. Read Brain Health and Cancer Part 2 for Donnie’s advice on treating both anxiety and brain fog.